Best Small Greenhouse Ideas for Tiny Spaces

 Herbs

-Basil, mint, parsley, thyme, oregano, chives.
+Basil, mint, parsley, thyme, oregano, and chives.

 Leafy Greens